-You're headed out the door, running through your mental checklist: Do you have your keys, your phone, your wallet … and your skin cancer protection?
-Maybe sunscreen isn't in your out-the-door checklist, but it probably should be.
+You're headed out the door, running through your mental checklist.
+Keys.
+Phone.
+Wallet.
+Skin cancer protection?
+If sunscreen isn't on your list, it should be.

 While skin cancer is the most common type of cancer, most cases can be prevented or treated when caught early.
 That's why protection and awareness are crucial to keeping your skin healthy.

 Know the risks

 The most common types of skin cancer are basal and squamous cell skin cancers, which are both highly curable.
 Melanoma is less common, but it is much more dangerous.
 If melanoma is not caught and treated early, it can spread to other parts of the body — becoming harder to treat and possibly fatal.

 - Exposure to ultraviolet (UV) radiation from the sun or tanning beds.
 “People who work outside or engage in outdoor activities need to be especially careful,” says Rush dermatologist David C. Reid, MD.

 - Having fair skin, which increases your risk of sunburns and sun damage.
 “It's less about your ethnicity and more about how fair your skin is,” says Reid.
 “However, it is important to remember that patients of all skin types are at risk for developing skin cancer and should see a dermatologist for new or concerning lesions.”

 - A family or personal history of skin cancer.
 “There are some genetic conditions that can increase your risk of skin cancer,” Reid says.
 “Also, people with a first-degree family member with a history of melanoma are at a higher risk.”

 - A lot of moles.
 “People who have more than 50 to 100 moles on their bodies are at a higher risk of melanoma,” says Reid.
 “If you have a new or changing mole or a spot that doesn’t look like anything else on your body, talk to your doctor.”